Workshop 14

 09:00Welcome and Introduction

-09:55Talk by Matthias Riede (Federal Office for the Safety of Nuclear Waste Management, BASE, Germany) Exact title to be announced
+09:55Talk by Matthias Riede (Federal Office for the Safety of Nuclear Waste Management, BASE, Germany):

 10:20Coffee Break